ACE-IoT-Solutions/grasshopper/README.md

    - If you have VOLTTRON’s web interface enabled, the Grasshopper Agent’s interface should be accessible from the configured VOLTTRON host.

 3. **Build the Grasshopper Frontend**
-   - Navigate to the Grasshopper frontend folder (commonly named something like `frontend` or `grasshopper-frontend`).
+   - Navigate to the Grasshopper frontend folder (`grasshopper-frontend`).
-   - Run the appropriate build command (e.g., `npm run build` or `yarn build`) to generate the `dist` folder.
+   - Run `npm run build` to generate the `dist` folder.
+   - The newly created `dist` folder should appear in the Grasshopper Agent’s main folder (e.g., `agent/grasshopper`).
-   - Move (or copy) the newly created `dist` folder into the Grasshopper Agent’s main folder (e.g., `agent/grasshopper`) so the agent can serve its frontend assets.
+   - In the event it does not appear, move (or copy) the newly created `dist` folder into the Grasshopper Agent’s main folder from the frontend (`grasshopper-frontend/dist`) so the agent can serve its frontend assets.

 4. **Install the Grasshopper Agent**
    - From the VOLTTRON root directory, run the following command to install the agent: